Talking to teens about plant-based diets

 In my house, not only have we Veganuary but Vegetanuary, Flexitanuary and Traditionuary!
 By Joana da Silva, Dietitian at safefood.

 Are you doing Veganuary this month?
 In my house, not only have we Veganuary but Vegetanuary, Flexitanuary and Traditionuary.

 Ok, so the last three aren’t really a thing but they do exist in my mind!
-I am a mum to three teenagers which is so much fun - honestly!
+I am a mum to 3 teenagers which is so much fun - honestly!
 They are all foodies, each in their very own way.

 One of my daughters eats a traditional diet while my other daughter became a vegetarian over the summer.
 My son who has been a vegetarian from the age of 12 is now following a vegan diet.
-As for my husband, me and Cosmo our Cocker Spaniel, we eat a bit of everything.
+As for my husband, myself and Cosmo our Cocker Spaniel, we eat a bit of everything.

 The vegan diet